nuxt/scripts/docs/content/scripts/content/google-maps.md

 The `ScriptGoogleMaps` component accepts the following props:

-- `trigger`: The trigger event to load the Google Maps.
-Default is `mouseover`.
-See [Element Event Triggers](/docs/guides/script-triggers#element-event-triggers) for more information.
-- `aboveTheFold`: Optimizes the placeholder image for above-the-fold content.
-Default is `false`.
+**Map**

+- `center`: Where to center the map.
+You can provide a string with the location or use a `{ lat: 0, lng: 0 }` object.
 - `apiKey`: The Google Maps API key.
 Must have access to the Static Maps API as well.
 You can optionally provide this as runtime config using the `public.scripts.googleMaps.apiKey` key.
-- `query`: Map marker location.
-You can provide a string with the location or use the `google.maps.LatLng` object.
+- `centerMarker`: Whether to display a marker at the center position.
+Default is `true`.
-- `options`: Options for the map.
+- `mapOptions`: Options for the map.
 See [MapOptions](https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions).

+**Placeholder**

+You can customize the placeholder image using the following props, alternatively, you can use the `#placeholder` slot to customize the placeholder image.

+- `placeholderOptions`: Customize the placeholder image attributes.
+See [Static Maps API](https://developers.google.com/maps/documentation/maps-static/start).
+- `placeholderAttrs`: Customize the placeholder image attributes.

+**Sizing**

+If you want to render a map larger than 640x640 you should provide your own placeholder as the [Static Maps API](https://developers.google.com/maps/documentation/maps-static/start) does not support rendering maps larger than this.

 - `width`: The width of the map.
-Default is `600`.
+Default is `640`.
 - `height`: The height of the map.
 Default is `400`.

-- `placeholderOptions`: Customize the placeholder image attributes.
-See [Static Maps API](https://developers.google.com/maps/documentation/maps-static/start).
+**Optimizations**

+- `trigger`: The trigger event to load the Google Maps.
+Default is `mouseover`.
+See [Element Event Triggers](/docs/guides/script-triggers#element-event-triggers) for more information.
-- `placeholderAttrs`: Customize the placeholder image attributes.
+- `aboveTheFold`: Optimizes the placeholder image for above-the-fold content.
+Default is `false`.

+**Markers**

+You can add markers to the static and interactive map by providing an array of `MarkerOptions`.
+See [MarkerOptions](https://developers.google.com/maps/documentation/javascript/reference/marker#MarkerOptions).

+- `markers`: An array of markers to display on the map.

+See the [markers](https://github.com/nuxt/scripts/blob/main/playground/pages/third-parties/google-maps/markers.vue) example for more information.

+### Guides

 #### Eager Loading Placeholder